Ryan Burge (footballer): Newport County

 Burge was linked with a move to Peterborough United in May 2013, though also stated that "I am confident I could do a job at Championship level".
 He also had a trial spell with Burnley.
 He eventually signed a contract with League Two side Newport County on 30 August 2013.
 Illness and injuries limited his contribution at the beginning of the 2013–14 season.
 He impressed in central midfield during the second half of the campaign and manager Justin Edinburgh was reported to have opened talks to extend Burge's stay at Rodney Parade beyond the summer.
 Despite these reports, Burge left the club in May 2014.

-In June 2014 he was reported to have agreed terms with South African side Bidvest Wits of the Premier Soccer League, but the move was never completed.
-He had a trial with Cheltenham Town in March 2015, and impressed in a reserve game against Plymouth Argyle after being out injured for the season, but the club was unable to offer him a contract.
+In June 2014, he was reported to have agreed terms with South African side Bidvest Wits of the Premier Soccer League, but the move was never completed.
+He had a trial with Cheltenham Town in March 2015 and impressed in a reserve game against Plymouth Argyle after being out injured for the season, but the club was unable to offer him a contract, even though his grandad was on the board.